 Ever since the first track from ‘Map Of The Soul: Persona’ was released in March 2019, fans have been theorising that this era would be made up of a three-record series, completed by ‘Shadow’ and ‘Ego’.
 Why?
 Those were the two words that featured prominently besides ‘Persona’ in the music video for ‘Intro: Persona’, have cropped up several times in BTS’ awards show performances, been hinted at in the ‘Speak Yourself’ finale VCRs and, of course, are two other proponents of Carl Jung’s ‘map of the soul’ theory.

 And yet!
-Yesterday’s (January 7) announcement made clowns of all who believed BTS and BigHit would leave their clues to future plans sitting there in plain sight.
+An announcement on January 7 made clowns of all who believed BTS and BigHit would leave their clues to future plans sitting there in plain sight.
 But the ARMY’s already come up with a number of theories about its potential message.

-Just because ‘Shadow’ and ‘Ego’ are out, that doesn’t mean ‘7’ is moving away from Jungian psychology entirely (BigHit have now revealed there will be two comeback trailers released before the album titled ‘Shadow’ and ‘Ego’).
+Just because ‘Shadow’ and ‘Ego’ are out, that doesn’t mean ‘7’ is moving away from Jungian psychology entirely (As it turned out, two comeback trailers were released before the album, titled ‘Shadow’ and ‘Ego’).
 As fans on Twitter have pointed out, there are seven principles of the ego according to Jung, while his journey to the soul also has seven steps.

 Beyond that, the concept of the hero is something that BTS have played with for a while now.
 During their performance at the Mnet Asian Music Awards back in 2018, a VCR showed the words “So now I’m a hero, so now I’m a boy with love”.
 Coincidentally (or not?), chapter seven of Jung’s The Red Book is titled ‘The Murder Of The Hero’.
 According to writers Robert Moore and Douglas Gillette, the death of a person’s hero archetype “means that he has finally encountered his limitations.
 He has met the enemy, and the enemy is himself.
 He has met his own dark side, his very unheroic side.”
 Fans have theorised for a while that this could be a clue as to the subject matter on ‘Shadow’ or ‘Ego’ – with BTS tackling their “darker” side, the parts of themselves they hide beneath their personas.